When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Grounding Confirmation Modeling in Agentic AI Contexts

 We tested tasks from the benchmarks mentioned above in nine agentic systems \cite{openai2025agent, anthropic2024claude, manus2024, flowith2024, crewai2024, layla2024, pokeeai2024, genspark2024, browseruse2024}.
 We also reviewed recent surveys on agent interface design \cite{luera2024survey, zheng2022ux, weisz2024design}.
 Typically, these agents operate within remote desktop environments, where the agent perceives its environment through periodic screenshots.
 The vision-language model (VLM) reasons about the current state and user instructions, and then performs primitive actions, such as mouse clicks and keyboard inputs.
 For instance, when the agent perceives a hotel booking website, it will enter the destination city on that website automatically, as shown in the middle of Figure~\ref{fig:task type and interface}.
 Over multiple steps, the agent decomposes a high-level goal into a sequence of fine-grained interface operations.

 From the interaction perspective, we observed three common UI patterns across existing agents: (1) in some agents, each step is a clickable node linked to its corresponding screenshot \cite{manus2024, flowith2024, crewai2024, layla2024}; (2) in others, the agent’s activity or reasoning process is visually embedded within the screenshot, with a sliding progress bar to navigate through the log \cite{openai2025agent, anthropic2024claude, genspark2024}; and (3) some agents provide only screenshot playback without an activity log \cite{pokeeai2024, browseruse2024}.
-These UI patterns focus only on passively displaying the agent’s execution, but they do not proactively engage users to verify correctness.
-Given the low accuracy rates of current agents and the high cost of errors, confirmation mechanisms are exceedingly rare: most systems execute entire task sequences autonomously and pause only when they require missing information (e.g., payment credentials) \cite{openai2025agent}.
-Most errors (e.g., failed login, page not loading) are not detected in real time, and agents simply stop without notifying the user or recovering \cite{kadavath2022language}.
+While these UI patterns allow users to inspect what the agent has done, confirmation mechanisms are exceedingly rare, given the low accuracy rates of current agents and the high cost of errors.
+Most systems execute entire task sequences autonomously, while some can pause to let users take control \cite{openai2025agent, qin2025ui}.
+However, this pause mechanism is passive and reactive: the pause occurs only because the agent cannot proceed (e.g., missing payment credentials or login details), not because it seeks confirmation from users whether its execution so far is correct.
+As a result, reactive control provides no guidance on when users should check the agent’s progress, because it is entirely user-initiated.
+Consequently, most errors (e.g., clicking the wrong UI element or failing to load a page) are not detected in real time, and the agent either continues executing incorrectly or stops without recovery \cite{kadavath2022language}.
 These gaps motivated us to explore how to schedule intermediate confirmations in ways that ensure timely user intervention without introducing unnecessary overhead.